 - defines named pipelines through which we may pass our requests

-- allow easy application of groups of plugs to a set of routes
+- allows easy application of groups of plugs to a set of routes

 - provide functions, called actions, to handle requests